How Many Calories Should I Eat If I Want to Lose Weight? 10 Steps to Help You Reach Your Weight-Loss Goal

 Set your daily calorie limit

 Once you have your BMR and the number of calories you burn for your activity level, you can tackle your weight-loss efforts by reducing your caloric intake and increasing your activity level.
 The Office of Disease Prevention and Health Promotion estimates that women require between 1,600 to 2,400 calories per day and men require between 2,000 to 3,000 calories per day to maintain their weight.
-“When trying to lose weight, women should not eat less than 1,200 calories and men should not eat less than 1,500 calories a day without medical supervision, and your calorie deficit should not drop below 500,” says Melissa Majumdar, RD and spokesperson for the Academy of Nutrition and Dietetics.
-“A lot of people don’t think they are going too low, but they actually are,” adds Rebecca Scritchfield, RD and author of Body Kindness.
+“When trying to lose weight, women should not eat less than 1,200 calories and men should not eat less than 1,500 calories a day without medical supervision, and your calorie deficit should not drop below 500,” says Melissa Majumdar, RD, spokesperson for the Academy of Nutrition and Dietetics.
+“A lot of people don’t think they are going too low, but they actually are,” adds Rebecca Scritchfield, RD, author of Body Kindness.
 “If you cut too many calories, the body goes into starvation mode and that makes food cravings more intense and forms anxiety about overeating.”
-Turns out, cutting calories may not even help you lose weight—this is why.
+Just be sure to avoid the 20 foods that aren’t worth the calories.

 Keep track of what you eat